ml-opensource/CutoutViewIndicator/README.md

 them in order.

 You can define each cell directly in your xml file, or add them manually.
-Note that only ImageView cells are supported right now.
+Note that right now, the Generators shipped with this library only support ImageViews.

 Pictures:
 ---------